 Brod Sandwich Bar

 Situated just off from Millennium Square, Brod is an independent sandwich bar serving up some of the best sandwiches in the city centre.
 You pretty much have free reign on your sandwich including bread, fillings, sauces and whether it’s hot or cold!
-The chili cheese baguette is not to be missed out on and they also feature a variety of special sandwich fillings daily.
-As well as producing amazing sandwiches they also have a wide range of sweet treats including brownies and blondies.
-Being a sandwich bar, it is just take away but with millennium and park square being close by to sit and eat.
+The chilli cheese baguette is not to be missed out on and they also feature a variety of special sandwich fillings daily.
+As well as producing amazing sandwiches, they also have a wide range of sweet treats including brownies and blondies.
+Being a sandwich bar, it is just take away but with Millennium and Park Square being close by to sit and eat.
 Additionally, with it being just on the outside of the city centre it is very close walking distance from The Edge, Roger Stevens, City Side and Central Village.
 Instagram: @brodsandwichbar

 If up North — Call Lane/York Place